mariohernandez/component-based-development/README.md

 2. Run `npm install` to install all theme plugins and dependencies

-3. Run `nvm install` to install version of node located in `.nvmrc`
+3. Run `nvm install` to install version of node declared in `.nvmrc`

 4. Run `npm run build` to fully compile all theme's code